Open-RSC/APOS/README.md

 ```
 --no-console		Launches the bot without console
---username:username	Default account name for launcher.
+--username=username	Default account name for launcher.
 Must already be added as account.
---height:558		Also: --h.
+--height=558		Also: --h.
 Window height.
 Height and Width must both be set together.
---width:670			Also: --w.
+--width=670			Also: --w.
 Window width.
 Height and Width must both be set together.
---x:200				X Location on screen.
+--x=200				X Location on screen.
 X and Y must both be set together.
---y:200				Y Location on screen.
+--y=200				Y Location on screen.
 X and Y must both be set together.
 ```